aschiffer186/Fermi/Fermi-Lang/Types.md

 * The _common type_ of two floating-point types is the larger of the two types.
 * The _common type_ of an integer type and a floating-point type is the largest floating-point type that can contain the maximum value of both types.
     * This may result in implicit promotion of the floating-point types.
+# Void Type
+* The void type is the unique type that contains no input entities.
+* The void type is denoted by the keyword `void`.
+* A program that attempts to create an entity whose type is `void` is ill-formed.
+* The identity and address functions are not defined for the void type.
+* The size function of `void` returns 0; `void` is the only type whose size is 0.
+# Unit Type
+* The unit type is the unique type that contains exactly one entity.
+    * All instances? of the unity type are the same entity.
+Specifically, the address of all instances of the unit type are the same.